Mapping analytic surgery to homology, higher rho numbers and metrics of positive scalar curvature: Introduction

 Notice that we get more general results and more structural information on the moduli space of metrics of positive scalar curvature in Sections \ref{sec:moduli_space}, \ref{sec:appl_real_K}, \ref{sect:application-via-cyclic} and \ref{sec:rel_cohom_geometric}.

 {\bf The paper is organized as follows.} In Section \ref{section2} and Section \ref{section3} we recall the alternative description, due to the third author, of the Higson-Roe surgery sequence and the realization of the rho class of an invertible Dirac operator in this new context.
 This new realisation of the surgery sequence employs $\Gamma$-equivariant pseudodifferential operators on $\tM$ in an essential way.
-In Section \ref{section4} we recall the definition of Karoubi's Chern character and we extend it to the relative case.
+It also relies heavily on the use of K-theory for relative algebras, i.e.~algebra morphisms $f\colon A\to B$.
+In Section \ref{section4} we recall the definition of Karoubi's Chern character.
+We develop the theory of non-commutative de Rham homology for relative algebras, and we extend the Chern character to the relative case.
 In Section \ref{section5} we discuss results of Lott on pseudodifferential operators on $\tM$ with coefficients $\Omega_* (\mathbb{C}\Gamma)$.
-Section \ref{section6} is devoted to one of the the main results of this paper, the mapping of the analytic surgery sequence to homology.
+Section \ref{section6} is devoted to one of the main results of this paper, the mapping of the analytic surgery sequence to homology.
 As already remarked, this mapping is valid for any finitely generated discrete group $\Gamma$.
-In this section we also compare the delocalized Chern character of the $\varrho$ class associated to an invertible Dirac operator $\widetilde{D}$ to Lott's class $\varrho_{{\rm Lott}} (\widetilde{D})$ and show that at least if $M$ is a boundary $\Ch^{del} (\rho (\widetilde{D}))=-\varrho_{{\rm Lott}} (\widetilde{D}) \in H^{del}_*(\mathcal{A}\Gamma)$.
-In Section \ref{sec:hyperbolic_pairing}, assuming the group $\Gamma$ to be Gromov hyperbolic or of polynomial growth, we finally define the higher $\varrho$ numbers associated to classes in $HC^*_{{\rm del}} (\mathbb{C}\Gamma;\langle x\rangle)$.
+In this section we also compare the delocalized Chern character of the rho class associated to an invertible Dirac operator $\widetilde{D}$ to Lott's class $\varrho_{{\rm Lott}} (\widetilde{D})$ and show that at least if $M$ is a boundary $\Ch^{del} (\rho (\widetilde{D}))=-\frac{1}{2}\varrho_{{\rm Lott}} (\widetilde{D}) \in H^{del}_*(\mathcal{A}\Gamma)$.
+In Section \ref{sec:hyperbolic_pairing}, assuming the group $\Gamma$ to be Gromov hyperbolic or of polynomial growth, we finally define the higher rho numbers associated to classes in $HC^*_{{\rm del}} (\mathbb{C}\Gamma;\langle x\rangle)$.
 In Section \ref{section8} we discuss carefully how to realize the relative cohomology groups $H^* (M\xrightarrow{u} B\Gamma)$ in terms of locally zero $\Gamma$-equivariant Alexander-Spanier cocycles on $\tM$; we use this description and the pseudodifferential realization of $\SG^\Gamma_* ({\tM})$ in order to define, under suitable assumptions on $\Gamma$, the pairing $H^* (M\xrightarrow{u} B\Gamma)\times \SG^\Gamma_* ({\tM})\to \mathbb{C}$.

 In Section \ref{sect:higher-aps} we provide explicit formulae for the higher delocalized Atiyah-Patodi-Singer indices of a Galois covering with boundary $\widetilde{W}$, expressing these indices in terms of the higher rho numbers of the boundary $\partial \widetilde{W}$.